5101good/agentbay-dify-plugin/README.md

 We provide ready-to-use demo examples that showcase the plugin's capabilities.
 These examples are available in the [demo directory](https://github.com/5101good/agentbay-dify-plugin/tree/main/demo).

+> **Note**: These demos are simple examples for reference and educational purposes only.

 You can quickly get started by importing these examples into Dify:
 1. Download the demo file (in Dify DSL format) from the [demo directory](https://github.com/5101good/agentbay-dify-plugin/tree/main/demo)
 2. In Dify, go to "Studio" and click "Import DSL File"